 FOR IMMEDIATE RELEASE

-Contact: Billy Buckner / Dr. Letitia Johnson-Arnold
+Contact: Billy Buckner / Cyshelle Williams Graham

-March of Dimes - For 80 years, March of Dimes has helped millions of babies survive and thrive.
+March of Dimes - For more than 80 years, March of Dimes has helped millions of babies survive and thrive.
 The MoD builds on the legacy to level the playing field for all moms and babies, no matter their age, socio-economic background, or demographics.
-The MoD supports moms throughout their pregnancy, advocates for policies that prioritize their health, supports radical improvements to the care they receive, and pioneers research to find solutions to the biggest health threats to moms and babies.
+The MOD supports moms throughout their pregnancy, advocates for policies that prioritize their health, supports radical improvements to the care they receive, and pioneers research to find solutions to the biggest health threats to moms and babies.

 Alpha Phi Alpha Fraternity Inc. is the first intercollegiate Greek-letter fraternity established for African American men, founded on December 4, 1906 at Cornell University in Ithaca, New York.
 The fraternity’s national programs include A Voteless People is a Hopeless People, Go-to-High-School, Go-to-College, and Project Alpha.
 The local chapter, Epsilon Rho Lambda is actively engaged in the community and has established partnerships with the Cumberland County Schools, Salvation Army, Cumberland Community Foundation, March of Dimes, and other agencies throughout the community.
 Visit our website at www.19aaa06.org for more information.